Orders are usually posted within 3-5 working days. See Delivery and Returns for details.

 Carving each lino block

-First I carve the key lines within my design.
+First, I carve the key lines within my design.
 Once they’re carved, I add details and then clear away the area I don't want to print.
-The surface that is left raised, the relief, is inked and the area that is carved away won’t receive ink and therefore be the background colour or paper.
+The surface that is left raised, the relief, is inked, and the area that is carved away won’t receive ink and therefore be the background colour or paper.

 Concentration is key.
 I carve for 10 mins, take a break and so on so that I don't make a mistake.
-I enjoy listening to audiobooks while I’m carving and i summer, listening to the birds outside my studio window.
+I enjoy listening to audiobooks while I’m carving and in summer, listening to the birds outside my studio window.
 Each lino block can take 15 to 90 minutes to carve, depending on its complexity.

 Test printing

-Test printing is where I ink up the carved lino blocks to see if I have the right balance of design, details and colour within a print.
-It’s all quite rough and I print wet on wet ink for speed.
+Test printing is when I ink up the carved lino blocks to see if I have the right balance of design, details, and colour in a print.
+It’s all quite rough, and I print wet-on-wet ink for speed.
 It gives me an idea of what will work.
 I spend half a day to a full day on each new print, experimenting with different tones of ink until it's just right.
 It’s rare that I like a print first off.
 I usually walk away for a few days or weeks and have to let it settle.

 I then make any adjustments to the lino blocks.
 This could be perfecting the registration of the blocks or adjusting the design.
 Sometimes a lino block might not work at all, so I start again and re-carve it.

 Mixing my ink colours

-Stay open means that they don’t skin over, which means that the ink is usable all day when it’s rolled out on my inking glass.
-The inks I use are semi-transparent which gives a depth of colour to the finished print and allows me to overlay colours to create extra tones.
+I use Hawthorn Printmaking Supplies' stay-open oil-based inks.
+These are made from vegetable oils with colour pigments added.
+Stay-open means they don’t skin over, so the ink is usable all day when it’s rolled out on my inking glass.
+The inks I use are semi-transparent, which gives the finished print depth of colour and allows me to overlay colours to create extra tones.

-I have a thing about colour and that is where perfectionism really kicks in!
-I can easily spend a whole day mixing inks and playing with colours until I get them just right.
-A slight difference in colour can make a huge difference to the balance within a print.
-In many of my previous design roles, I was responsible for creating the season's colour palettes for my product area or for all the homeware or clothing ranges.
-In my very first job, I was responsible for mixing the pots of gouache the whole design team used to paint textile design concepts.
+In many of my previous design roles, I created the season's colour palettes for my product area or for all the homeware or clothing ranges.
+In my very first job, I was responsible for mixing the gouache pots that the entire design team used to paint textile design concepts.
 I guess that was my training.

 Preparing the paper